ZihaoTao/assignment/README.md

     OR (send_time &gt;= #{startTime} and end_time &lt;= #{endTime})
   </select>

 Everytime a new costumer makes an appointment, his input time will be checked.
 There are two conditions that are illegal:

 1. you can find an order, whose status is not (50,"ORDER SUCCESS"), (60,"ORDER CLOSE") or (0,"CANCELED"), and the new custumer's start time or end time is between this order's start time and end time.

 2. you can find an order, whose status is not (50,"ORDER SUCCESS"), (60,"ORDER CLOSE") or (0,"CANCELED"), and the new custumer's start time is before this order's start time and end time is after this order's end time.

 Small problem: I assume there is only one barber...
 To solve this problem, I need to build another module to record the status of our barbers, but I do not want to make it too complex.
-So one simple solution is: once an order is canceled or finished, the number of available barbers recovers. if barber number is zero, do the check above; else just minus 1 and add the appointment into the database;
+So one simple solution is: once an order is canceled or finished, the number of available barbers recovers.
+If barber number is zero, do the check above; else just minus 1 and add the appointment into the database;